MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/native-messaging/README.md

 * Transferring data to remote endpoint via native message host.
 * Allowing other apps to download content that changes extension behavior.

+## Demos

+To get a feel for what an Edge native messaging extension that has both a companion UWP app and a Desktop Bridge looks like, checkout the [SecureInput](https://github.com/MicrosoftEdge/MicrosoftEdge-Extensions-Demos/tree/master/SecureInput) example on GitHub.

+### How it works

+The Edge extension component of the sample uses its content script to detect when a user is typing in information that should be encrypted.
+The extension communicates this to the Desktop Bridge component via native messaging.
+When the user is ready to submit the data, the extension will return an encrypted value back to the website.

+>note This sample will only work on a webpage that uses custom events to communicate with the extension's content script.
+The sample folder includes a [.html file](https://github.com/MicrosoftEdge/MicrosoftEdge-Extensions-Demos/blob/master/SecureInput/SecureInput.html) to test the extension with.

+In this example, the UWP app is used to pass responses from the Desktop Bridge to Edge, which then gets sent to the Edge extension via callback.
+While this example has the native messaging host run in the main app, it's also able to run as a background task.
+Switching between the two requires editing the extension's background script, changing the string within `port = browser.runtime.connectNative("NativeMessagingHostInProcessService");` to `"NativeMessagingHostOutOfProcess"`.

 ## Chrome vs Edge implementation

 While Chrome goes the route of using message passing APIs for their extensions to communicate with apps, Edge utilizes the [`AppService`](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.appservice.aspx) API which now enables Edge extensions and UWP apps to communicate.